MENTOR PROGRAM FOR ADMINISTRATORS

 - Guest Speakers on topics such as Climate & Culture, Candid Conversations with Warmth, Time Management & Life Balance, District/School Improvement

-- 3 Half-Days of Professional Development
+- 3 Half-Days of Professional Learning

 Each new administrator works with an experienced and accomplished mentor with similar professional experience for a minimum of 50 hours over the course of the first year.
 These 50 hours of mentoring support consist of virtual/in-person/email/phone collaboration between the mentor and mentee.
-With their mentor, mentees have the opportunity to welcome onsite visits, attend PD held at NCISC, and engage in other networking opportunities.
+With their mentor, mentees have the opportunity to welcome onsite visits, attend PL held at NCISC, and engage in other networking opportunities.
 Mentees may use the hours spent in the program toward their professional development licensure renewal requirements (PDHs).

 Our Year-One Mentor Program for Administrators enhances student outcomes by focusing on building relationships, developing instructional leadership skills, and strengthening systems and operations with new administrators.